- Program Details

 Preparing the Personal Physician for Practice (P4)

 The continuity practices within our residency program continually strive to optimize team-based care.
-We currently have the following team-based features built into our practice, with other innovations and improvements in the planning and early-implementation stages:
+Among the team-based features that we have built into our practice are:

 - Dedicated time for team building and shared leadership